 In 2001, the 15 year old Tor Oddmund started playing guitar at the same time as he co-founded his first band, Leprous, together with his childhood friend Einar Solberg in their home town of Notodden, Norway.
 Today, Leprous is still going strong, and are touring the world with their melancholic catchy prog rock.

 “I started using Aristides guitars in 2016, and have been an Arium addict ever since.
 Today I use 020, T/OR and 080s, both live and in studio, and I love the detailed dynamic sound and the versatility they offer!
 My latest acquisition is a T/OR with Desert Tan finish, classic tele style pickups and Evertune bridge, and it has been an instant match, both in name and style!”

-TorO has been a part of Leprous for his entire musical career, both playing guitars, doing backing vocals, composing music and writing lyrics.
-He was also, until recently, a regular part of Ihsahn’s live band, but couldn’t continue due to Leprous increasing touring activity.
-Ihsahn, being from the same small town as TorO, has also been an important part of his evolution as a musician, both as an inspiration and as being directly involved in many of Leprous’ early recordings as well as helping them on their feet in their early days.
+Tor Oddmund has been a part of Leprous for his entire musical career, both playing guitars, doing backing vocals, composing music and writing lyrics.
+He has also been a regular part of Ihsahn’s live band, but couldn’t continue due to Leprous increasing touring activity.
+Ihsahn, being from the same small town, has also been an important part of his evolution as a musician, both as an inspiration and as being directly involved in many of Leprous’ early recordings as well as helping them on their feet in their early days.